 - Now make a double tap on the selected relationship line.
 As this will open the Edit Relationships dialog box.

 - Make selection for the Enforce Referential Integrity check box.

 - Do any additional changes to the relationship if it is needed.

-After establishing the referential integrity, the following rules are set.
+After enforcing referential integrity in Access, the following rules are set.

 - You can’t add record to related table until a matching record already exists in the primary table.